Parasocial interaction: Limitations

 Most studies find that PSI only occurs as friendship, which is overly restrictive theoretically and practically.
-It is common that people may build parasocial interactions with certain media figures, even though they do not consider to be "friends", such as a villain in a show.
-Though PSI with disliked figures occurs less likely than with heroes and positive characters, the situation of "love to hate" relationship with disliked characters still occurs.
-Some researchers realize the restriction of limiting PSIs as friendship, which may preclude them from capture broader situation of meaningful media user reactions.
+People may develop parasocial interactions with media figures they do not consider to be "friends", such as a villain in a show.
+Though PSI with disliked figures is less likely than with heroes and positive characters, the situation of "love to hate" relationship with disliked characters still occurs.
+Some researchers realize the restriction of limiting PSIs to friendship, which may preclude them from capture broader situation of meaningful media user reactions.

 In 2010, Tian and Hoffner conduct an online questionnaire measuring the responses from 174 participants to a liked, neutral, or disliked character from the ABC drama Lost.
 All participants reported the identification they had perceived with the character, as well as the parasocial interaction and how did they try to change their perspectives to be more like the character.
 According to the whole sample, perceived similarity was a significant positive predictor of both identification and parasocial interaction.
 Undeniably, parasocial interaction was higher for liked than for neutral and disliked characters based on the study.
 Parasocial interaction still appeared with liked, neutral and disliked characters.
 The prevailing perspective of PSI as a friendship is not appropriate based on the theoretical and experimental findings, and many researchers start to improve the measurement of the PSI's concept.